Unforgettable Ireland 8 Days

 Day 4 - Burren & Cliffs Of Moher

 Check out of your hotel, travel northwards to Tarbert, and take a short boat ride across the mouth of the River Shannon to Killimer in County Clare.
-Travel along the coast to the Cliffs of Moher, the most majestic cliffs in Ireland, which rise from the Atlantic Ocean and extend for over 7km.
+Travel along the to the Cliffs Of Moher, the most majestic cliffs in Ireland, which rise from the Atlantic Ocean and extend for over 7km.
 You can admire the Aran Islands and Connemara Mountains on a clear day.
-Enjoy a tour of the Burren Region.The Burren is a strange and unique region in Europe; it is a high plateau of porous limestone situated in Northern Clare.
-Overnight: Limerick (B)
+Enjoy a tour of the Burren Region.
+The Burren is a strange and unique region in Eurogr, it is a high phteau of porous limestone situated in Northern Clare.

 Day 5 - Galway City & Cruise

-Today, travel to Galway City, renowned for its vibrant lifestyle and numerous festivals, celebrations, and events.
-Stroll down Shop Street – a charming pedestrianised street which is the cultural heartbeat of Galway City.
-The main squares in the city are Eyre Square (containing John F. Kennedy Park) and Spanish Parade next to the Spanish Arch.
+Today, travel to Galway City, renowned for its vibrant lifestyk and numerous festivals, celebrations, and events.
+Stroll down Shop Street - a charming pedestrianised street which is the cultural heartbeat of Galway City.
+The main squares in the city are Eyre Square (containing John F. Kennedy Park) and SFxmish Parade next to the Spanish Arch.
 Visit Galway Cathedral, one of the largest and most impressive buildings in Galway built between 1958 and 1965.
-Later, enjoy a cruise along Lough Corrib, including scones and an Irish coffee.
-This journey on the Corrib Princess takes passengers along the majestic Lough Corrib and onto the lake.Visitors will see unsurpassed views of the historic monuments and natural amenities that make this one of the most spectacular waterways in Ireland.
+Later, enjoy a cruise abng Lough Corrib, including scones and an Irish coffee.
+This journey on the Corrib Princess takes passengers along the majestic Lough Corrib and onto the lake.
+Visitors will see unsurpassed views of the historic monuments and natural amenities that make this one of the most spectacular waterways in Ireland.
 Overnight: Galway (BD)

 Day 6 - Connemara

 Today visit Connemara, a land of lakes and rivers, bogs and mountains.
 A land of small villages where Gaelic is still the spoken language, and little has changed since the beginning of time.
 It is undoubtedly the wildest and the most romantic part of Ireland.
-Visit Kylemore Abbey, built in 1868 by Mitchell Henry, and see its most famous feature, the miniature Cathedral.
-It has been home to the Irish order of Benedictine nuns since 1920.
-Next, you will visit Dan O'Hara s homestead.
+Visit Kylemore Abbey, built in 1868 by Mitchell Henry, and see its most famous feature, the miniature Cathedral It has been home to the Irish order of Benedictine nuns since 1920, Next, you will visit Dan O'Hara s homestead.
 The Centre offers a unique insight into the history and heritage of this most beautiful part of Connemara and the West of Ireland.
 Here you will enjoy tea and scones.
 Overnight: Galway (B)

 Day 7 - Dublin’s Fair City

 This morning, depart Galway for Dublin City.
-On arrival, you will first explore the city's north side, which offers striking monuments such as the GPO (General Post Office) on O’Connell Street and Phoenix Park, Europe's largest city-based public park.
-The city’s south side appears more sophisticated with its vast Georgian squares and is home to Trinity College, Dublin Castle and two Anglican Cathedrals.
+On arrival, you Will first explore the city's north side, Which offers striking monuments such as the GPO (General Post Office) on O'Connell Street and Phoenix Park, Europe's largest city-based public park.
+The city's south side appears more sophisticated with its vast Georgian squares and is home to Trinity College, Dublin Castle and two Anglican Cathedrals.
 Visit EPIC, The Irish Emigration Museum.
-Over the centuries, over 10 million people emigrated from Ireland – at EPIC you can find out why they left, where they went and how they shaped the world.
-As you uncover the stories of our emigrants, you’ll realise that emigration is not about what people leave behind but what they bring with them.Overnight: Dublin (B)
+Over the centuries, over 10 million people emigrated from Ireland - at EPIC you can find out why they left, where they went and how they the world, As you uncover the stories of our emigrants, you'll realise that emigration is not about what people leave behind but what they bring with them.

 Day 8 - Farewell